Skip to content

 A higher CFM is ideal because it allows you to cook a wider variety of foods compared to weaker hoods, while keeping your kitchen air clean and fresh.
 But it is not always your best option if you:

-- Run your AC and heater often – the cool and warm air will leave your home, which is your money going out the door
+• Run your AC and heater often – the cool or warm indoor air will leave your home, which is your money going out the door

 If your range hood lacks variable speeds, you will have no choice but to run it at a higher cubic feet per minute than you might need when you’re cooking less intensively.